Fighting For Workers’ Rights In Wage And Hour Claims

 - Are you being paid less than the minimum wage?

 If you are not being compensated fairly or in compliance with the law, you and your co-workers may be entitled to relief under the Fair Labor Standards Act (FLSA).
-We are dedicated to standing up for the rights of workers who have not been compensated for working overtime, working off the clock, or for illegal unpaid meal breaks.
+We are dedicated to standing up for the rights of workers who have not been compensated for working overtime, working off the clock or taking illegal, unpaid meal breaks.

 Seeking Justice For Rhode Island Workers Harmed By Wage And Hour Violations

-One of the most common ways employers attempt to get around paying overtime is by misclassifying workers as supervisors or independent thinkers, who are overtime-exempt.
-For example, our employment law attorneys represented a scheduler who was classified as an independent thinker by her employer, and therefore not eligible for overtime payments.
-In our wage and hour lawsuit, we proved that the scheduler was eligible for overtime pay because she had a boss who told her what to do and therefore shouldn’t have been classified as an independent thinker.
+One of the most common ways employers attempt to get around paying overtime is by misclassifying workers as supervisors or independent contractors, who are overtime-exempt.
+For example, our employment law attorneys represented a scheduler who was classified as an independent thinker by her employer and, therefore, not eligible for overtime payments.
+In our wage and hour lawsuit, we proved that the scheduler was eligible for overtime pay because she had a boss who told her what to do and, therefore, shouldn’t have been classified as an independent thinker.

-Overtime pay is only one of the requirements of the Fair Labor Standards Act (FLSA).
+Overtime pay is only one of the requirements of the FLSA.
 This federal law also covers the payment of incentives and commissions, employee chargebacks, and unpaid wait time.
 Unpaid wait time is any time that you are required to be at work before your paid work begins.

 For example, some companies require employees to show up 15 minutes before their shift begins to change into their work uniforms.
 Other employers expect employees to be on call without compensation.
 In one case our lawyers handled, a bank employer expected an employee to log onto 14 different computer systems before her paid work shift began.
 All of these are examples of unpaid wait time and are illegal under federal law.